 Mould and Mildew

-Signs of mould and mildew are more of a concern, mostly due to how fast they can spread through a property.
-These issues are both caused by spores in the air, which can multiply very quickly if they find a cold, moist surface to land on.
-Those that are living in a building with mould and mildew typically experience allergy-like symptoms including sinus congestion, coughing, skin irritations etc.
+Signs of mould and mildew are potential of greater concern, mostly due to how fast they can spread through a property.
+Mould and mildew are caused by spores in the air, which can multiply very quickly if they find a cold, moist surface to land on.
+People living in a building with mould and mildew may experience allergy-like symptoms including sinus congestion, coughing, skin irritations and more.

 Again, the best course of action is to let in plenty of sunlight and improve the ventilation around the house, ensuring that damp areas can always dry out thoroughly.